mwb86/git-basics/README.md

 ##### Definition: Git branches.
 A **Git branch** gives us the ability to have multiple versions of the project.
 Each version of the project can be in a very different state.

 One branch typically holds all one *project feature*.
-Another words it contains, or sandboxes, all the changes that need to made to implement a feature.
+In other words it contains, or sandboxes, all the changes that need to made to implement a feature.

 > The current status is that we have one **branch named master**.
 The **master branch** is the default branch that git creates for us.